quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 typically set at different times during the connection, so there will typically be several instances of this event with different fields set.

-Note that while the settings may be set just once, some have two variations (one set locally, one requested by the remote peer).
+Note that some settings have two variations (one set locally, one requested by the remote peer).
 This is reflected in the "owner" field.
 As such, this field MUST be correct for all settings included a single event instance.
 If you need to log settings from two sides, you MUST emit two separate event instances.

 Data:

 ~~~
 {
-    owner?:string = "local" | "remote", // can be left for bidirectionally negotiated parameters, e.g. ALPN
+    owner?:"local" | "remote", // can be left for bidirectionally negotiated parameters, e.g. ALPN

     resumption_allowed?:boolean, // valid session ticket was received
     early_data_enabled?:boolean, // early data extension was enabled on the TLS layer